the drain

 You’d be surprised how often I see this kind of thing.

-Stan returned to the sink and dug even deeper; his arm seemingly impossibly long as it disappeared down the drain.
+Stan returned to the sink and dug even deeper; his arm seeming impossibly long as it disappeared down the drain.
 Slow and steady.

-Good book, Stan commented as he threw it down amongst unfurled, and now silenced, soundtrack of her youth.
+Good book, Stan commented as he threw it down alongside the unfurled, and now silenced, soundtrack of her youth.

 This time it was Amber’s turn to grunt in reply.